Blackjack: The Complete Guide

 The Beginning: The Roman Empire, The Italians and The Spanish

 Other theories explore the possibility of Italians being the inventors with their game “31”.
-The rules of that game was however quite different from the Spanish game called 21.
+The rules of that game were, however, quite different from the Spanish game called 21.

 Then Came the French Colonists

 French colonists set out to colonize the world during the 16th century.
-As a result large parts of America were colonized; Baton Rouge, New Orleans and St. Louis in USA; São Luís in Brazil; Cayenne in French Guinea; Quebec and Montreal in Canada; and Cap Haitien in Haiti.
+As a result, large parts of America were colonized; Baton Rouge, New Orleans, and St. Louis in the USA; São Luís in Brazil; Cayenne in French Guinea; Quebec and Montreal in Canada; and Cap Haitien in Haiti.

-Over there, in ‘Merica, they do what they want.
+Over there, in ‘Murica, they do what they want.
 As such, gambling was legalized in 1931, and the casinos at that time started offering their players the new game which at that time was simply known as “21”.
-In France, they called it “Ving-et-un” which is French for … You guessed it!
+In France, they called it “Vingt-et-un” which is French for … You guessed it!
 21!

 The name “Blackjack” was coined as a result of the marketing of the game.
-Being a brand new game people were skeptic of trying it.
+Being a brand new game, people were skeptical of trying it.